hailelagi/hailelagi.com/content/notes/call-me-maybe-lol.md

 draft: true
 ---

-Documenting solving the fly.io distributed systems challenges.
+I'm solving the fly.io distributed systems challenges for practice while reading part II of database internals.
 The title of this post is inspired by [kyle kingsbury' series of articles like this one](https://aphyr.com/posts/316-call-me-maybe-etcd-and-consul) and [this one](https://aphyr.com/posts/315-call-me-maybe-rabbitmq).
-I thought it'd also be funny to play it on repeat while solving/writing this :)
+I thought it'd also be funny to play it on repeat while solving/writing some of this :)

 {{< spotify type="track" id="20I6sIOMTCkB6w7ryavxtO" >}}